Battle of Lopera: The battle

 On 27 December, the Brigade launched an attack in order to recover the town of Lopera.
 The XIV International Brigade (3,000 men), led by General Walter, had no training or telephone communications.
 Furthermore, they did not have air or artillery support.
 On this front the Nationalists had Commander Redondo's column with a shock brigade of Andalusian requetes (2,000 men) and 2,000 Moroccan regulares and Spanish cavalry.
 The brigade members were decimated by the Nationalists with machine gun fire, mortars and artillery.
 After 36 hours the attack was called off.

 Aftermath

 The Brigade had lost 800 men (300 dead), among them the English poets, John Cornford and Ralph Winston Fox.
+Dubliner Tommy Wood was killed at the age of 17.
 The English company of the 10th battalion lost 78 men out of 145.
 After the battle, André Marty ordered the detention of the commander of the French battalion of the Brigade, Gaston Delasalle.
 Delasalle was accused of incompetence, cowardice and of being a fascist spy, and executed by firing squad.